top of page

 The DfT Connectivity Tool is intended to assist our transition towards a world in which sustainable modes are the natural choice – it does this by showing “how any location in England and Wales is connected to everyday services by walking, driving, cycling and public transport”.

-This interactive workshop look at how it is being used by practitioners.
+This interactive workshop looks at how it is being used by practitioners.
 It

 will be informed by research conducted with transport policymakers and practitioners into the measurement of accessibility, and the ways in which accessibility does and could inform the prioritisation of interventions.